Xunnamius/memoize/README.md

   the `SecondaryKeysToOmit` generic parameter on `memoizer.get` and `memoizer.set`.

+- The order of id components will change the derived cache key, resulting in a recomputation.
+If this is not desired, ensure id components are passed to `memoizer`'s functions in consistently.

-- All parameters of memoized functions must be [serializable][1] via `JSON.stringify` or explicitly `undefined`.
-If they are defined but not serializable, create a wrapper function that transforms any unserializable parameters into some serializable representation before passing them to the memoizer functions.
+- All id components passed to `memoize` and `memoizer`'s functions must be [serializable][1] via `JSON.stringify` or explicitly `undefined`.
+If any id components are defined but not serializable, create a wrapper function that transforms any unserializable parameters into some serializable representation before passing them to `memoize`/`memoizer`.

 > [!CAUTION]
 >
 > `JSON.stringify` will not consistently throw when it encounters unserializable
-> or semi-serializable parameters!
+> or semi-serializable id components!
 >
 > If used carelessly, this can lead to arbitrary cache key collisions where the
 > memoizer functions return the same result for obviously different sets of
-> parameters when it clearly shouldn't.
+> function parameters when it clearly shouldn't.
 >
-> To prevent this, ensure your function's memoized parameters are serializable.
+> To prevent this, ensure your function's memoized parameters (specifically the
+> parameters used as id components) are serializable.

 <!-- symbiote-template-region-start 5 -->